 Does your pet need dental treatment?

 Most basic pet insurance policies do not offer cover for dental treatment and you may have to pay for this as an additional extra.
+Insurers that do cover dental treatment may require annual dental checkups with a vet.

 How old is your pet?